 Accessible and affordable housing options, including those with health and social support services, that allow older Minneapolitans to age in their communities or their homes are integral to retaining and supporting the city’s aging population.
 Currently, a significant number of Minneapolis neighborhoods have few housing options other than single family homes, reducing opportunity for many residents to age in their community.

-The city’s aging residents also need walkable neighborhoods andmultimodal transportation options that meet their needs.
+The city’s aging residents also need walkable neighborhoods and multimodal transportation options that meet their needs.
 It'snot enough to simply provide options; these modes of transportation must also be accessible, maintained and free of snow and ice in the winter.
+Providing safe and accessible active transportation options have been shown to increase overall health and wellness outcomes for aging populations and will help older Minneapolitans age in their communities as automobile ownership becomes more difficult for some.

-The growing aging population is also experiencing a new phenomenon in history – fewer children and younger peopleand more geographically dispersed family members to aid in care and social connectedness.
-This puts more responsibility on both programming and the design of physical spaces to support wellness and activity, safety, and active social and civic engagement.
+The growing aging population is also experiencing a new phenomenon in history – fewer and more geographically dispersed family members to aid in care and social connectedness.
+This puts more responsibility on both programming and the design of physical spaces to support wellness , safety, and active social and civic engagement.

 The City will seek to accomplish the following action steps to expand resources and opportunities for meaningful engagement and independent living, assisted living, and long-term care housing for older Minneapolis residents so they can be a vital part of the fabric of our community.